SimonRafferty/Land-Rover-Td5-Arduino-Diagnostics/TD5_PROTOCOL_REFERENCE.md

 ```

 **Critical:** If keep-alive not sent within ~2 seconds, ECU will terminate the diagnostic session and require re-initialization.

-### Nanocom Observed Polling Pattern
-From traffic capture, Nanocom polls in this order with ~100ms between each request:

 **Page 1 (Basic):**
 1. 0x09 (RPM)